 For the calculation of ROE indicators, the equity shall be increased by the value of quasi capital.

 Profitability indicators shall be assessed on the basis of the benchmarks listed in the table below, continuous assessment.

-Indicator Benchmarks / score mulcator 1 -1 Return on assets based on the adjusted profit (ROA), % More than 5 Less than -1 Return on equity based on the adjusted profit (ROE), % More than 15 Less than -3 Return on sales based on the adjusted profit (ROS), % More than 10 Less than -2
+Indicator Benchmarks / score

+mulcator 1 -1

+Return on assets based on the adjusted profit (ROA), % More than 5% Less than -1%

+Return on equity based on the adjusted profit (ROE), % More than 15% Less than -3%

+FFO Margin More than 10% Less than 0%

-EBIDTA margin, % More than Less than 0 15
+EBIDTA margin, % More than 15% Less than 0%

+EBIT margin, % More than 10% Less than 0%